How to Make Mayonnaise from Scratch (with Video)

 • 3/4 to 1 teaspoon Diamond kosher salt, to taste Note: I add 3/4 teaspoon to the initial mixture and then adjust up as needed once the mayonnaise is finished.

-• Combine the olive and almond oils in a measuring cup that has a spout.
+• Combine the olive and neutral oils in a measuring cup that has a spout.

 • Combine the room temperature egg yolk, salt, Dijon, lemon juice, garlic, water, apple cider vinegar, and salt in a large bowl then beat briefly until just combined.